Tonsure: Judaism

 The purification process of the metzora (one afflicted with tzaraath) involved the ritual shaving of the metzorah's entire body except for the afflicted locations.

 In an effort to distinguish themselves from ancient practices of tonsure associated with idolatry, by doing the inverse, Orthodox Jewish males do not shave the corners of their beards or scalps with straight blades, as described in Leviticus 19:27.

 See also the custom of Upsherin, celebrating a boy's first haircut at the age of three.

 Islam

 Sunni

 Islamic miniature depicting men and women having shaved their heads to mourn their ruler's passing.

 In Sunni Islam, partial tonsure—shaving parts of the head while leaving other parts unshaven—is discouraged.
-This practice is referred to in Arabic as al-qazaʻ (القزع), and is explicitly mentioned in several hadith attributed to the Prophet Muhammad, which emphasize consistency in hair grooming.
+This practice is referred to in Arabic as al-qazaʻ (القزع), and is explicitly mentioned in several hadith attributed to the Islamic prophet Muhammad, which emphasize consistency in hair grooming.

 According to a narration recorded in Sahih al-Bukhari: